-All requests for naming under this policy will first be assessed in accordance with Landgate's Policies and Standards for Geographical Naming in Western Australia and referred to Landgate's Geographic Names Team before being presented to Council for consideration.
+All requests for naming under this policy will first be assessed in accordance with Landgate's Policies and Standards for Geographical Naming in Western Australia and referred to Landgate's Geographic Names Team before being presented for consideration by the Arts, Culture and Heritage Advisory Committee who will make recommendation to Council regarding the request.

-Applications for naming of bridges, waterways, reserves, other assets, or infrastructure which are controlled or managed by other authorities, the Shire will use this policy to guide a response to a referral or invitation to comment made by that other authority.
+Although this policy does not apply to bridges, waterways, reserves, other assets or infrastructure which are controlled or managed by other authorities, the Shire will use this policy to guide a response to a referral or invitation to comment made by that other authority.